Trivia for Wonderstruck

 - This is the second collaboration between director Todd Haynes and Michelle Williams.
 The previous was I'm Not There.
 (2007), also starring Julianne Moore.

-- Newcomer Millicent Simmonds sent a recording of her audition to director Todd Haynes who in turn sent it on the Julianne Moore who instantly approved of the 14-year-old.
+- Newcomer Millicent Simmonds sent a recording of her audition to director Todd Haynes who in turn sent it on to Julianne Moore who instantly approved of the 14-year-old.
 Millicent, who is deaf in real life, had to communicate on-set primarily through American Sign Language interpreters.

 - Such was the impact of Millicent Simmonds' performance in the film when it premiered at the 2017 Cannes Film Festival, she was personally congratulated by her idol Will Smith after the screening where her debut was hailed as a "breakthrough".

 - This is the second collaboration between Todd Haynes and Cory Michael Smith.
 The first is Carol (2015).

 - The movie is based on the novel of the same title by Brian Selznick.
 It is the predecessor to his well-known screen adapted novel, The Invention of Hugo Cabret.

 - Brian Selznick was inspired to write Wonderstruck after receiving feedback from readers who felt quiet while gazing at drawings in between sections of his first novel, The Invention of Hugo Cabret.